ethan-cheong/ethan-cheong.github.io/_posts/2020-12-22-love-songs-NLP.md

 ![graph2](/assets/lovesongs/graph2.png)

-We see that October has the most number of top 100 hits - however, it's unlikely that this means October is the best months to release songs!
-It's possible that prolific artists like to release their albums in October.
+We see that October has the most number of top 100 hits - however, this doesn't necessarily mean October is the best month to release songs!
+It's also possible that prolific artists like to release their albums in October.

 Next, I decided to perform visualizations with the words themselves.
 Using the `tidytext` library, we can convert the dataset to a 'tidy' format - that is, with each individual word occupying a row.
 {% highlight R %}